 That massive gulf in performance is going to make the biggest difference for power users and mobile gamers, who are going to be the most pleased with the faster phone — the Galaxy S21 FE.
-It also means that, thanks to the extra horsepower, the Galaxy S21 FE is sure to achieve steady 120Hz at all times, while the lower-powered chipset in the Galaxy A53 5G will likely drop down to 60Hz for games with intense graphics or when a lot is happening on the screen.
+It also means that, thanks to the extra headroom, the Galaxy S21 FE is sure to achieve steady 120Hz at all times, while the lower-powered chipset in the Galaxy A53 5G goes down to 60Hz for games with intense graphics, and you'll see the occasional lag.

-But all that extra horsepower might not be the thing for you, especially if you value battery life above all else.
+But all that additional hardware might not be the thing for you, especially if you value battery life above all else.
 The Exynos 1280 inside the Galaxy A53 5G is a more energy-efficient chipset than the Snapdragon 888 because it doesn't run as fast.
 On top of that, the Galaxy A53 5G has a battery that's almost 10% larger than the Galaxy S21 FE.